syeo66/subsoxy/README.md

 This application implements comprehensive security measures to protect credentials, data, and network communications:

-### Credential Security ✅
+### Credential Security ✅ **ENHANCED WITH TOKEN SUPPORT**

+- **Multi-Mode Authentication**: Supports both password-based and token-based Subsonic authentication
-- **AES-256-GCM Encryption**: All passwords are encrypted in memory using industry-standard authenticated encryption
+- **AES-256-GCM Encryption**: All credentials (passwords/tokens) are encrypted in memory using industry-standard authenticated encryption
 - **Memory Protection**: Credentials are never stored in plain text, protecting against memory dumps and process inspection
 - **Unique Instance Keys**: Each server instance generates random 32-byte encryption keys for isolation
 - **Secure Memory Management**: Encrypted data is securely zeroed before deallocation
 - **Forward Security**: New encryption keys generated on each server restart
-- **No Password Logging**: Passwords are never exposed in server logs, debug output, or error messages
+- **No Credential Logging**: Passwords and tokens are never exposed in server logs, debug output, or error messages
 - **Secure URL Encoding**: All credentials are properly encoded using `url.Values{}` to prevent logging vulnerabilities
 - **Dynamic Validation**: Credentials are validated against the upstream Subsonic server with timeout protection
+- **Token Validation**: Real-time validation of token-based authentication against upstream server
 - **Thread-Safe Storage**: Valid encrypted credentials are stored in memory with mutex protection
 - **Automatic Cleanup**: Invalid credentials are automatically and securely removed from storage
 - **No Hardcoded Credentials**: All credentials come from authenticated client requests
+- **Client Compatibility**: Works seamlessly with modern Subsonic clients using token authentication

 ### Network Security